Who am I?

 I'm a cognitive scientist and researcher at the Korn Ferry Institute, where I study how artificial intelligence is changing the way people think, decide, and work.
 My work sits at the intersection of neuroscience, behavioral research, and applied strategy, translating how human cognition actually functions into frameworks that leaders and organizations can use.

-Much of what I write explores a single question: what happens to human judgment as AI becomes a more constant presence in how we learn, create, and lead?
+Much of what I write, present, discuss, and advise explores a single question: what happens to human judgment as AI becomes a more constant presence in how we learn, create, and lead?
 The answer is rarely simple, and I'm drawn to the places where it isn't.

 Before Korn Ferry, I studied cognitive science at Yale, trained as an intelligence analyst with the FBI, and worked in a Yale neuropsychology lab researching disinhibited behavior across clinical and community populations.
 I bring that same analytical rigor to questions most people treat as abstract: AI and consciousness, memory in the AI age, the quiet cost of cognitive offloading, and the moral architecture required for responsible AI deployment.